DMA-Latte: Expanding the Reach of DMA Offloads to Latency-bound ML Communication: Evaluation

 Offloading communication to DMAs and freeing up GPU compute resources also stands to provide power savings.
-Figure~\ref{fig:power} shows the total GPU power (including XCD, IOD and HBM as detailed in Section~\ref{subsec:sdma_background}) consumed by AG collective and compares best-performing DMA-based implementation with CU-based ones from RCCL.
-It shows that DMA collectives consumes $\sim$32\% less power than its CU counterpart for larger, $>=$64MB sizes.
-This benefit is largely a result of no CU activity and thus considerably (3.7$\times$) less XCD power with DMA collectives.
-DMA collectives also have smaller AID and HBM power as they use peer-accessible buffers and avoid additional local memory accesses to intermediate buffers as in RCCL (more in Section~\ref{subsec:disc_intermediate_copies}).
+Figure~\ref{fig:power} shows the total GPU power (including XCD, IOD and HBM as detailed in Section~\ref{subsec:bkg_dma}) consumed by AG collective and compares best-performing DMA offloads based implementation with CU-based ones from RCCL.

+\textbf{Bandwidth-bound Sizes:} Figure~\ref{fig:power} shows that DMA collectives consumes $\sim$32\% less power than its CU counterparts for larger, $\geq$64MB sizes.
+This benefit is largely a result of no CU activity (GPU cores) and thus considerably (3.7$\times$) less XCD power with DMA collectives.
 Since DMA AG is $\sim$20\% faster than RCCL at these sizes, this translates to energy savings as well.

-The power benefit decreases at smaller sizes as RCCL stresses both CUs and memory resources less at these sizes.
-Nevertheless our optimized {\tt prelaunch\_b2b} collectives helps limit power by using fewer engines (3-4\% lesser power) than {\tt prelaunch\_pcpy} at the 16-64KB range.
-Finally, {\tt prelaunch\_bcst} also provides power savings (5-10\%) due to reduced memory traffic (broadcast reads once and writes to two destinations) at $>$1MB sizes.
+\textbf{Latency-bound Sizes:} DMA offloads power benefits decreases at smaller sizes as RCCL stresses both CUs and memory resources less at these sizes.
+Nevertheless, our optimized \textit{prelaunch\_b2b} collectives helps optimize power by using fewer engines (3-4\% lesser power) than \textit{prelaunch\_pcpy} at the 16-64KB range.
+Finally, \textit{prelaunch\_bcst} also provides power savings (5-10\%) due to reduced memory traffic (\textit{bcst} reads once and writes to two destinations) at $>$1MB sizes.